UPDATE: Getting Rid of Our Stuff

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

 Some things went as planned, some did not...

 Our first attempt at packing our backpack (Video Review of Osprey Manta AG 36) was a realization that surprisingly weight wasn’t our biggest issue, instead, it was bulk.
-We didn’t have all of our electronics yet (laptops, cables, pugs, etc.) however, we were right around 16lbs per bag.
-What seemed to be a small pile of stuff, barely fit into the backpacks though.
-And so began our pare down.
+We didn’t have all of our electronics yet (laptops, cables, pugs, etc.) but we were still right around 16 pounds per bag.

 And so began a pare down of our pare down.

 At this point, everything we have to pack seems essential.
 So, paring down even more seems nearly impossible.
 But it must be done.
 Here’s what we’re considering (although we’re going to keep brainstorming!):